bmedicke/REED/readme.md

 See [[pracbin, p.
 12ff]](#sources-and-further-reading).

+This section assumes compilation for the x86_64 architecture on Linux.

+All intermediary files can be found in the `stages-of-compilation` directory.

+---

 Let's go through the stages of compilation step by step.
 We'll use the following example:

 **stages.c**